walterbender/logothings/logo/Nim.md

 About a century ago (just kidding!)
 Papert and I taught seventh graders for our first year-long course.
-We didn’t have turtles; there were no graphics; we used model 33 and 35 teletypewriters.
+We didn’t have turtles; there were no graphics; we used Model 33 and 35 teletypewriters.
 I didn't start out as the seventh grade teacher.
 A wonderful person began in the fall; she had very little exposure to Logo as a language and a culture.
 I eventually took over the teaching responsibilities and